vaishnavipb/WWCodePython/README.md

 Day 29: Create a function that generates a random number between a given range.

 Day 30: Create a function that finds the second smallest element in a list.

+Day 31: Create a program that checks if a given string is a valid email address.

+Day 32: Create a function that calculates the average of a list of numbers.

+Day 33: Write a test case for a function that checks if a number is prime.

+Day 34: Write a Python program to merge two dictionaries.

+Day 35: Write a simple unit test for a function that adds two numbers.

+Day 36: Write a Python program to check if two strings are anagrams.

+Day 37: Write a program to iterate through a dictionary and print its keys and values.

+Day 38: Write a program to flatten a nested list.

+Day 39: Write a program to find the most common words in a text file.

+Day 40: Write a function to find the largest common divisor of two numbers using a function.